sourcegraph/handbook/content/departments/engineering/product/process/gtm/licensing.md

 You can think of this as a set of three options from the user's perspective:

 1. Run a fully open source deployment of Sourcegraph.
 No enterprise code is included in this deployment, no enterprise features (or even landing pages for those features) are enabled, and no option is provided to do so.
 2. Run Sourcegraph Core.
 This corresponds to [the _Free_ option on the pricing page](https://about.sourcegraph.com/pricing/).
 A Sourcegraph Core deployment includes enterprise code, but without a license key, any functionality provided therein is extremely limited.
-(For example, batch changes can only be made with up to five changesets.)
+(For example, Batch Changes can only be made with up to ten changesets.)
 3. Run Sourcegraph with a paid plan.
-This corresponds to [the _Team_ or _Enterprise_ options on the pricing page](https://about.sourcegraph.com/pricing/).
+This corresponds to [the Business or _Enterprise_ options on the pricing page](https://about.sourcegraph.com/pricing/).
 These deployments include enterprise code, with paid features available based on the customer's plan, controlled by their license key.

 For more information, you may also want to refer to our [explanation of Sourcegraph Enterprise vs Sourcegraph OSS](../../../../ce-support/ce/onboarding/enterprise-vs-oss.md).